-• The managing director of the social work team will dispatch members of her team to check in with staff, students, and families who may have suffered emotional or mental trauma, provide them with support, and connect with internal and/or external mental health counseling.
+• The director of the social work team will dispatch members of the social services team to check in with staff, scholars, and families who may have suffered emotional or mental trauma, provide them with support, and connect with internal and/or external mental health counseling.
 This counseling may take place long-term or short-term depending on the need and the level of trauma.